riza205/workshop-management-system/README.md

 # Workshop Management System

-A full-stack workshop management system built for a real automobile garage to digitize customer records, repair job cards, employee management, and daily workshop operations.
+A full-stack workshop management system built for a real family-owned automobile garage to replace paper-based tracking with a digital system for job cards, employee management, and daily workshop operations.

 ## Features